Global PhDs

 Overview

-- Available for new UK or international doctoral students (including domestic Australian applicants) starting their degree in the 2023-2024 academic year who meet the entry requirements of both institutions
+- The funding is available to new UK, Australian, or international doctoral applicants starting their degree in September/October 2025 who meet the entry requirements of both universities.

 Description